Singular semipositive metrics in non-Archimedean geometry

 \section{Lipschitz constants of convex functions}

-Let $V$ be a finite dimensional real vector space and $\tau\subset V$ a compact convex set with nonempty interior.
-Denote by $\cE(\tau)$ the set of extremal points of $\tau$.
-Given a norm $\|\cdot\|$ on $V$ the Lipschitz constant of a continuous function $\f:\tau\to\R$ is defined as usual as
+Let $V$ be a finite dimensional real vector space and $K\subset V$ be a convex body, \ie a compact convex set with nonempty interior.
+Denote by $\cE(K)$ the set of extremal points of $K$.
+Given a norm $\|\cdot\|$ on $V$ the Lipschitz constant of a continuous function $\f:K\to\R$ is defined as usual as

 and its $C^{0,1}$-norm is then

 This quantity of course depends on the choice of $\|\cdot\|$, but since all norms on $V$ are equivalent, choosing another norm only affects the estimates to follow by an overall multiplicative constant.